A low cost place to stay in a hip suburb on Portland's east side

-The Travelers House is ideally located, at as far as we’re concerned.
+The Travelers House is ideally located, as far as we’re concerned.
 It is located on the west end of Alberta Street, which is one of our favorite areas in Portland.
 It is hipster, weird and very Portland!

 Getting to the Moda Center and downtown Portland is easy and takes about 20 minutes and 30 minutes respectively.
-There is a bus stop yards away that goes down Albina/Mississippi and if you walk two or three block you can get the MAX light rail line.
+There is a bus stop yards away that goes down Albina/Mississippi and if you walk two or three blocks you can get the MAX light rail line.